-Constructive dialogue among ESG evaluation and rating and data providing organizations providers, investors, companies, etc. is highly important from the perspective of improving the overall market, relevant parties are expected to actively engage in dialogue while mutually respecting compliance with laws, regulations, and contracts, etc. (see P. 35, 36).
+Constructive dialogue among ESG evaluation and data providers, investors, companies, etc. is highly important from the perspective of improving the overall market, relevant parties are expected to actively engage in dialogue while mutually respecting compliance with laws, regulations, and contracts, etc.